DavidAriOstenfeldt/project_website/content/text-analysis.md

 ![](/images/genre_per_decade.png)

-We can clearly see that over 50% of all music on the Billboard 'Hot-100' list was pop, with rock starting out on second and R&B and blues coming in on third and fourth.
+We can clearly see that over 50% of all music on the Billboard 'Hot-100' chart was pop, with rock starting out on second and R&B and blues coming in on third and fourth.
 In 1990 R&B would take over as second, but more notably, rap would become the third most represented genre on the list, rising from almost 0 the decade before.
-The popularity of rap would increase until it, in 2010, overtook pop music as the most represented genre on the 'Hot-100' list.
-In 2020, we were also seeing trap music overtake pop.
+The popularity of rap would increase until it, in 2010, overtook pop music as the most represented genre on the 'Hot-100' chart.
+In 2020, we also see trap music overtake pop.

 Now, let's inspect the happiness of the different genres: